kolpaczynsk1/ui-engineering-challenge/README.md

 Display: comma-separated labels displaying `tag` value as a label.

 Additional requirements:
-- make sure, that the data component is using is fully responsive.
+- make sure, that the data component is using is fully reactive.
 - allow adding and deleting new items in a Textarea edition manner (backspace for deletion, suggestions while typing)